College Peer Mentors

-The Office of the Senior Vice President and Provost organizes a series of professional development workshops annually on time management, wellness, mentoring graduate students, and other topics.
+The Office of the Senior Vice President and Provost organizes a series of professional development workshops annually on a variety of topics.
 A special program on promotion and tenure includes a presentation on university policies, and small group discussions with senior colleagues and department chairs.
 Additional workshops on documenting and boosting research visibility/impact are offered in collaboration with the University Library.

 Virtual mentoring through the National Center for Faculty Development and Diversity (NCFDD)

 Virtual mentoring is provided through Iowa State’s institutional membership in the National Center for Faculty Development and Diversity (NCFDD).
 Resources include weekly “Monday Motivator” emails and monthly teleworkshops.
 Activate your sub-membership (PDF, 376KB).

 - Exemplary Junior Faculty Mentoring Programs at Cornell University (PDF)